benbraou/flex-layout-wiki/NPM-Installs.md

 > For recent fixes and code merges that have **not yet been released to NPM**, you should install from HEAD.

-### Install Nightly Build (HEAD)
+### Install from HEAD

-You can install latest builds from master/HEAD using:
+You can install latest, nightly builds from master/HEAD using:

 ```bash
 npm i github:angular/flex-layout-builds --save